duolu/pyrotation/README.md

 1. The rotation angle and the rotation axis can be directly controlled by the three sliders.
 Note that to control the axis, alt-azimuth angles of the axis are used.
 Thus, even in the degenerated case, where the rotation angle is zero, the axis can still be defined using the alt-azimuth angles (the dotted line representing the projection of the axis on the ground is calculated by the azimuth angle, so even the axis is pointing to perpendicular to the ground, this dotted line is still defined and shown).
 The rotation angle is in `[-180, +180]` degrees, the alt angle is in `[-90, +90]` degrees, and the azimuth angle is in `[-180, +180]` degrees.

-### Demo of Euler Angles Representation of a 3D Rotation
+### Demo of the Euler Angles Representation of a 3D Rotation

 ![euler annotation.](figures/euler_annotated.png)                <img src="https://github.com/duolu/pyrotation/blob/master/figures/euler.gif" width="350">